fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 **Virtual DOM**

 Remember we don't directly (impreatively) change the DOM.
 React takes care of through the virtual DOM.
-React has what is called `synthetic Event`, which it means that React will interfere on all events and decide what to do.
+React has what is called `synthetic event`, which it means that React will interfere on all events and decide what to do.
 React only deals with the real DOM when it sees fit and with its own parameters that is why React feels so fast.

 So React takes all the hard work on showing and hiding elements from the DOM for us but we have to learn its mechanism for re-render and how we manage state.